Centre-for-Hardware-Security/resynthesis_attack/README.md

 3- Preprint

-The preprint of the paper is available on the following link: <waiting>
+The preprint of the paper is available on the following link: https://arxiv.org/abs/2301.04400